OxalisCommunity/oxalis/README.md

 # Installation

 * make sure [Tomcat 7](http://tomcat.apache.org/download-70.cgi) is installed
-* make sure [Metro 2.2.1-1](https://metro.java.net/2.2.1-1/) is installed (in Tomcat for inbound and webservices-api.jar as endorsed lib for standalone/outbound)
 * make sure [MySQL 5.6](http://www.mysql.com/downloads/mysql/) is installed (the free version is named MySQL Community Server)
 * make sure that Tomcat is up and running and that manager is available with user manager/manager
 * make sure that Tomcat is also up and running on SSL at localhost:443 (unless you terminate SSL in front of Tomcat)